🕒 Date, Time, and Duration Management in Jinja

 Parsing European Date Formats (dd/MM/yyyy)

-.
+By default, to_date expects MM/dd/yyyy.
 Adjust this to avoid parsing errors, and consider standardizing with ISO formats where possible.